sclorg/nginx-container/1.6/README.md

-Nginx 1.6 server and a reverse proxy server docker image
+Nginx 1.6 server and a reverse proxy server container image
 ========================================================

-**The Nginx 1.6 docker image is deprecated.**
+**The Nginx 1.6 container image is deprecated.**